Shaheen M Jun 19, 2026

 • Creating parametric wall types, curtain wall systems, and roof assemblies that update globally when modified

-• Producing client-ready visualisations and walkthroughs directly from the working model
+• Producing client-ready visualisations and walkthroughs directly from the working model.

-Explore Edoxi's Revit Architecture Training
+Future-Proof Your AEC Career with Edoxi's Revit Architecture Training

-3.2 Revit MEP (Mechanical, Electrical, Plumbing)
+2.2.2 Revit MEP (Mechanical, Electrical, Plumbing)

 MEP engineers use Revit MEP to design, model, and coordinate building services systems within the architectural model.
 Key applications include: